avi1512/EKS/README.md

 # Perquisites Need to be Installed into Localmachine
 1. aws cli
+2. eksctl
-2. kubectl
+3. kubectl
-3. helm
+4. helm
-4. terraform
+5. terraform
-5. ansible
+6. ansible